-Peeps aren’t to eat, Peeps are for making wreaths!
+Peeps are not for eating, Peeps are for creating!
 Alright, some people eat them.
-Of course some people make edible play dough out of them and others create a colorful spring wreath.
+Of course some people make edible play dough out of them and others use them to create a colorful spring wreath.
 I am in the latter two categories.

 *Disclosure: This post may contain affiliate links.
 Full disclosure policy can be read here.